bahtiyartan/troia/docs/44DateOperations.rst

 Working With Date/Datetime
 ==========================

-*This section aims to introduce date/datetime/time types, related configurations,structures and concepts to ease date handling/manipulation*
+*This section aims to introduce date/datetime/time types, related configurations, structures and concepts to ease date handling/manipulation*

 Date Data Types
 ---------------

-In contrary to some other programming languages, TROIA has more than one data type to store and manipulate date, datetime,time variables.
+In contrary to some other programming languages, TROIA has more than one data type to store and manipulate date, datetime, time variables.
 We know about data types from previous sessions, but to refresh our knowledge about this types here is the list of related data types:

 ::